bonitasoft/bonita-cloud-doc/md/index.md

 Welcome to **Bonita Cloud** documentation website!
 :::

-Bonita Cloud offers all the values of the Bonita Entreprise platform and its BCD add-on without the hassle of managing the platform operations (upgrades, infracsture management...).
+Bonita Cloud offers all the values of the Bonita Entreprise platform and its BCD add-on without the hassle of managing the platform operations (upgrades, infrastructure management...).

 <div class="col-md-4">